rasbt/pattern_classification/resources/python_data_libraries.md

 Website: [https://plot.ly](https://plot.ly)

 Plotly is a plotting library that is focussed on adding interactivity to data visualizations and to share them via the web for collaborative data analysis.
+To produce interactive plots, plotly requires connection to the internet to stream data to the plotly servers, however, plots can also be saved in common image formats for offline use.

 <br>